mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

             # was successful and included the topologyVersion field, or the
             # previous response included the moreToCome flag, or the server
             # has just transitioned to Unknown from a network error.
-            if (description.type != Unknown and description.topologyVersion != Null or
+            serverSupportsStreaming = description.type != Unknown and description.topologyVersion != Null
-                    connection.moreToCome or
+            connectionIsStreaming = connection != Null and connection.moreToCome
-                    (isNetworkError(description.error) and previousDescription.type != Unknown)):
+            transitionedWithNetworkError = isNetworkError(description.error) and previousDescription.type != Unknown
+            if serverSupportsStreaming or connectionIsStreaming or transitionedWithNetworkError:
                 continue

             wait()